Jennifer Humphrey

 School of Health, Science and Wellbeing

-I have been working in healthcare since 2007, with extensive experience across emergency medicine, minor injuries, mental health, learning disabilities, and health assessment.
-My primary area of clinical expertise is in accident and emergency, where I continue to practice alongside my academic role.
+With a career in healthcare spanning since 2007, I bring a wealth of clinical experience across emergency medicine, minor injuries, mental health, learning disabilities, and health assessment.
+My primary area of expertise lies in Accident and Emergency (A&E), where I continue to practise alongside my academic role.

-Outside of teaching and nursing, I enjoy spending time with my family and pets, and I have a keen interest in computing.
+Outside of my professional commitments, I enjoy spending time with my family and pets, as well as exploring my interest in computing.

 Professional memberships and activities